-U.S. extends ZTE reprieve on exports curbs until February 27
+U.S. extends ZTE reprieve on exports curbs until Feb.
+27

 The latest reprieve comes after ZTE said this week it had appointed Matthew Bell as its new chief export compliance officer based in the United States.

-If imposed, a ban for U.S. component makers and software firms to do business with ZTE could cut off much the Chinese network equipment and smartphone maker's supply chain.
+If imposed, a ban for U.S. component makers and software firms to do business with ZTE could cut off much of the Chinese network equipment and smartphone maker's supply chain.

-ZTE's stock was largely flat in early Friday trade but is down 34 percent for the year to date due to uncertainty over the export restrictions.
+ZTE's Hong Kong shares closed down 1.9 percent on Friday and is down 35 percent for the year to date due to uncertainty over the export restrictions.

+UOB Kay Hian (Hong Kong) analyst Cindy Lam said the key catalyst for the stock would be a permanent removal of the ban, which will likely result in a small one-off penalty payment for ZTE.

+Speculation arose earlier this year that ZTE might switch to non-U.S. component suppliers after the ban, but the fact that it was continuing to source chipsets from Qualcomm Inc was proof to some analysts such as Lam that ZTE was not switching suppliers and would work toward getting the ban lifted.

 ZTE said it will continue to cooperate with the relevant U.S. government departments to reach a final solution on the matter and strictly comply with relevant U.S. laws.

-(Reporting by Donny Kwok; Editing by Edwina Gibbs)
+(Reporting by Donny Kwok; Additional reporting by Sijia Jiang; Editing by Edwina Gibbs and Muralikumar Anantharaman)

-WASHINGTON U.S. President-elect Donald Trump said on Thursday Ford Motor Co Executive Chairman Bill Ford Jr told him the automaker would not move production at a Kentucky plant to Mexico.

-WASHINGTON U.S. consumer prices recorded their biggest increase in six months in October on rising gasoline costs and rents, suggesting a pickup in inflation that potentially clears the way for the Federal Reserve to raise interest rates in December.